'Brady Bunch' Episode Fuels Campaigns Against Vaccines — And Marcia's Miffed

 "We were all giggling and laughing because the whole family in the Brady Bunch got the measles," he says.
 "Where is the sitcom that joked about dying from AIDS or joked about dying from cancer?"

 Some former cast members are upset the show is being used in 2019 to bolster arguments against vaccines.
 Maureen McCormick played Marcia as a teen.
-She found out a few months ago that an anti-vaccination Facebook group was circulating memes of her with the measles from that episode and she was furious, she says.
+She found out a few months ago that an anti-vaccination Facebook group was circulating memes of her with the measles from that episode, and she was furious, she says.

 "I was really concerned with that and wanted to get to the bottom of that, because I was never contacted," she said.